json-everything/json-everything-blog/_posts/2024/2024-02-01-native-aot.md

 ***HUGE*** thanks to [Jevan Saks](https://github.com/jevansaks) for the help on this.
 This update wouldn't be possible without him.
 Saying he coded half of the update would be underselling his contributions!
 More than code, though, he helped me better understand what all of this AOT stuff is and the APIs that make it work.

+Additional thanks to Eirik Tsarpalis, who basically **is** _System.Text.Json_ right now, for helping shed light on intended patterns with serializer contexts.

 ## What is Native AOT?

 [Native AOT](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/), or _Ahead of Time_ compilation, is a way to make .Net applications run anywhere using native code.
 That means they don't need the runtime to operate.

-What that means for us developers is generally avoiding dynamically generated code, so mostly no JIT (just-in-time compilation) or reflection that involves generics.
+What that means for developers who want to _make_ native apps is generally avoiding dynamically generated code, so mostly no JIT (just-in-time compilation) or reflection that involves generics.
 You can start to imagine how limiting that can be.
 It makes things especially difficult for operations like serialization, which traditionally relies heavily on reflection.

 However, the _System.Text.Json_ team is pretty smart.
 They've figured out that they can use source generation to inspect any code that might be serialized and generate code that stores the type information, all at compile time.
 But they can't do that without your help.